How Men in Japan Harass Female Athletes with Infrared Cameras

 TBS News shows an example of how some men use infrared photography to take illicit pictures of female athletes.

 However, some men have taken illicit photos of female athletes to a whole other level.
-They use infrared photography, which picks up heat signatures.
-The cameras pick up signatures transferred through undergarments.
+They use infrared photography, which, when used with a special filter, can sometimes pick up shapes and outlines underneath clothing.
 That means if the athlete’s uniform is thin enough, voyeurs can snap pics showing the contours of their underwear.

 Early reports of this form of assault go back to the start of the decade.
 A 2020 article in President ONLINE notes that, even then, some prefectures in Japan had moved to ban infrared photography altogether in a bid to keep adult and minor athletes safe.
 In 2021, former volleyball player Ootomo Ai said she’d fallen victim to infrared photos, as well as people trying to take photos in or near the women’s bathroom.